asyncapi/website/pages/blog/intent-driven-api.md

     # ...
 ```

-Now the users of the [Parser-js](https://github.com/asyncapi/parser-js) that wanted to *get all the messages a consumer of the application can consume* will need to change their code so their app keeps working after the **breaking change** got introduced.
+Now the users of the [Parser-js][parser-js] that wanted to *get all the messages a consumer of the application can consume* will need to change their code so their app keeps working after the **breaking change** got introduced.
 For instance:

 ```jsx
 doc.operations().filter(o => o.isSubscribe()).map(o => o.message()).flat();